BloomTech-Labs/labs-spa-starter/README.md

 > **Disclaimer:** This application is currently in Alpha (as of June 08, 2020) and is not ready for production.
 Please use at your own risk as things will change almost daily.

-- Welcome to your Basic Single Page Application Repository.
+- Welcome to your `Basic Single Page Application Repository`.
 Use this to start your own Greenfield Project using ReactJS and common industry standards.

-- The following was built using Create React App for base boilerplating.
+- The following was built using [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) for base boiler-plating.
 We will maintain the dependencies as according to their specifications as an Engineering Organization.

 ## Requirements